 Holiday Break - March

-A slow rise in the new teacher's attitude toward teaching.
-Rest and a normal lifestyle over the holiday break helps.
 The break offers a time to regroup, organize, and plan.
 They experience renewed hope!

 Reflection